A California-based operator of amusement parks has purchased Indiana Beach Amusement Resort in Monticello on the cusp of its 90th anniversary.

 Founded in 1926 on Lake Shafer, the entertainment venue has grown over the decades to 376 acres with six rollercoasters and dozens of other rides, a water park, zip lines, miniature golf and accommodations including more than 1,180 camp sites and 100 boat docks.

-Descendants of Indiana Beach founder Earl Spackman sold the operation to Morgan in 2008.
-The park is located about halfway between Indianapolis and Chicago.
+Descendants of Indiana Beach founder Earl Spackman sold the park to Morgan in 2008.

 Apex Parks CEO Al Weber called Indiana Beach “a jewel of a resort.”
 Apex also owns 13 amusement parks and two water parks in California, Texas, Florida and New Jersey.